harrisonized/diy-transcriptomics/README.md

 1. code duplication
 2. hard-coding: paths, data, column names, etc.
-3. missing references: some lines reference objects instantiated in previous scripts, requiring you to save all your RData when you close RStudio.
-If for some reason you clear that, it becomes very challenging to get that back
+3. missing references: some lines reference objects instantiated in previous scripts, requiring you to save all your RData when you close RStudio
-4. lack of modularity: data and figures are all input and output into the same directory, making it difficult to figure out which files are required
+4. lack of modularity: data and figures are all input and output into the same directory, making it difficult to figure out which files are used
-5. manual intervention required: instead of using `ggsave()` or `png() plot() dev.off()`, the script expects you to run each line in RStudio and use the [Export] button, making figure generation non-deterministic
+5. manual intervention: instead of using `ggsave()` or `png() plot() dev.off()`, the script expects you to run each line in RStudio and use the [Export] button, making figure generation non-deterministic
-6. improper object instantiation: filtered dataframes or data subsets are saved in permanent variables, signaling they might be important but are never used again
+6. improper object instantiation: filtered dataframes or data subsets are saved in permanent variables, signaling they might be important, but then they are never used again
-7. lack of abstraction: no examples of functions that could save time
+7. lack of abstraction: no examples of writing reusable functions
+8. improper scoping: importing entire tidyverse package prevents you from knowing which package your function comes from

 These anti-patterns obscured the logic of scripts that should have otherwise been straightforward.
 During the course, I found myself having to really work at getting each line of code to work.
 Having to focus most of my time and effort on fixing broken lines of code and fixing library installations took time away from the most important part of the course: learning what the code actually does, learning which algorithms to use, and learning which visualizations to best display the data.